Want your video game ads to cut through the noise? These best practices will help you stand out in a crowded market.

 - “He is Alive.”
 Mobile game advertisers and UA managers should pay close attention to recent hit Merge Mansion, which received media coverage and social buzz thanks to a series of increasingly bizarre (but intriguing) ads.

-Learn more about why these ads were so successful in the full article — Ranked: The 5 Best Video Game Marketing Campaigns of All Time.
+Learn more about why these ads were so successful in the full article — The Best Video Game Marketing Campaigns Ever.

 The Video Game Marketing Revolution Will Be Televised

 Marketing video games has never been easy, but the modern advertising landscape has made it even more difficult to stand out.
 Thankfully, you can be sure that as long as consoles can host streaming entertainment apps, gamers will be watching.
 Connected TV is one of the most effective platforms for game marketing, so make sure you’re considering it when strategizing.
-To learn more, read our comprehensive report: How CTV Advertising Powers The Performance TV Revolution.
+Want to know more about how connected TV can drive your video game marketing campaigns?
+Check out The CTV Advertising Playbook for Gaming Marketers.